WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Can WebSpellChecker plugin check the entire website? =

-By default WebSpellChecker plugin can be enabled on Visual Editor and excerpt fields.
+By default WebSpellChecker plugin can be enabled on Visual Editor, title and excerpt fields, Yoast SEO and ACF text fields.

+= How can I get rid of banner ad? =

+In order to get rid of the banner ad and lift the usage limitations, you need to upgrade to the Pro version.
+Thus, you need to subscribe to the paid  Hosted Services on webspellchecker.net website.
+On the subscription, you will receive a special key that needs to be entered in “Customer ID” field of the WebSpellChecker plugin settings.

+= What is the difference between Free and Pro versions? =

+The free version of WebSpellChecker plugin is available with a banner ad and it is limited to 5,000 sessions per month from one domain.
+With the Pro version you can check spelling across a list of your websites with no usage limitation.

 = What other languages are available for WebSpellChecker plugin? =